hapax/hapax.github.io/assets/reality.md

 stereotypes, Newton is actually giving us a very clear picture of why scientists do what they do.
 They do what they do because they care about the answers; because the answers are beautiful; because the questions are beautiful.
-For Newton, and for most scientists, the universe really is a diverting seashore of smooth pebbles and pretty shells.
+For Newton and scientists of all times, the universe really is a diverting seashore of smooth pebbles and pretty shells.
 And the microscopes and pipettes and equations are all just a means to get closer to the pebbles and shells, and to know their nature.